sssure02/AnalyzingAmericanBabyNameTrends/README.md

 # ✨ Analyzing American Baby Name Trends

 ## About the project:
-The main goal is to understand how American baby name tastes changed by investigating trends of popularity.
+The main goal is understanding how American baby name tastes changed by investigating popularity trends.

 ## About the dataset:
 We'll study data provided by the U.S. Social Security Administration containing first names, which were given to over 5,000 American babies each year for the period of 101 years.